Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 title of a freeman, and Goodwife, shortened to Goody, was a Goodman’s wife.
 The poorer sort would be called by their first

-1641-42 William Hutchinson died soon after June 1641.
-Ministers from Boston visited Anne, hoping that in her
+1641-42: William Hutchinson died soon after June 1641, and ministers from Boston visited Anne, hoping that in her bereaved

-bereaved state she would be easily converted.
-They implied that Massachusetts would soon annex Rhode Island, so Anne
+state she would be easily converted.
+They implied to her that Massachusetts would soon annex Rhode Island, so Anne left the

 In 1642 Anne and her family moved to New Netherland [now New York], then ruled by the Dutch.
 They settled outside of